 Donor sperm is usually used to help a woman to become pregnant via donor insemination.
 It’s not the cumbersome procedure where a fine tube or syringe with the donor sperm inside is inserted into the vagina of the recipient's cervix or uterus during the woman’s fertile time of the month.
 It can also be used as part of IVF if necessary.
 Sperm donation is the treatment of infertility or it is also a great option if you’re having a baby alone.
+(2)

 Sperm donation is the process by which a man donates his sperm to a recipient and it is used to conceive and produce a baby in a woman's womb who is not the donor’s sexual partner or have infertility issues or seeking the infertility treatments.
-Donor sperm is used in many methods like IVF, IUI, etc.
+Donor sperm is used in many methods like IVF, IUI, etc. (3)

 If female’s partner isn’t producing enough healthy sperm (Male infertility) to get pregnant or to conceive, or he wants to avoid passing on an inherited disease then a healthy donated sperm can be used.
 It is also used to help single women and coupled lesbians to have children.
-Principally, sperm donation is done for the purpose of iui or iui procedure or for iui treatment, to the female who is not his sexual partner.
+(4)

 Sperm is donated by a healthy man to a sperm bank or fertility clinic for the purpose of artificially inseminating a female.

 Donor sperm is used to fertilize an egg inside the body.
 This is commonly known as donor insemination (DI).
 The sperm is passed through a fine plastic tube that enters the cervix and reaches out into the womb.
 Treatment happens around the time you ovulate to boost the chance of conceiving.
 Doctors may suggest you take a fertility drug to increase the number of eggs you produce.
 (5)